joelains/My-Coding-Tutorial-/README.md

   --i-data rep-seqs.qza \
   --o-visualization rep-seqs.qzv

-  Since I got the data from different datasets, I must merge the feature tables and sequences to analyze their differences and relationships.
-Also, merged the metadata, in my case i just combined the most important factors and made sure i had sample ID and study.
+Because I used data from multiple datasets, I needed to merge the feature tables and representative sequences to analyze differences and relationships across studies.
+I also merged metadata files, combining the most important fields and ensuring each sample had a unique ID and study label.

   qiime feature-table merge \
   --i-tables GERDtable.qza \